pure-data/externals-howto/README.rst

 Therefore, several similar classes can share a single help patch.

-Path information is relative to the default help path *doc/5.reference/*.
+The path is relative to the default help directory *doc/5.reference/*.

 pd\_new
 ^^^^^^^